 Building candidates are being selected or filtered by a morphological operator.
 Finally a minimum bounding rectangle is computed for each vertical building blob, and a single elevation is assigned to each rectangle, resulting in a purely interferometric estimate of each building's shape.
-In parallel, the slant range gray value images are being processed as well.
+In parallel, the slant range grey value images are being processed as well.
 Shadows are segmented using some simple rules about shadows.
 Shadow boundaries from multiple views are combined to produce estimates of each building's footprint.
 An elevation measurement can be computed from the shadow lengths.
 This approach results in an independent estimate of the building's shapes.

-The footprints of shadow-based buildings are more accurate from interferometry and height estimates are more accurate from interferometry.
+The footprints of shadow-based buildings are more accurate from grey values and height estimates are more accurate from interferometry.
 Combining the two data sets leads to a single result that is now subject to verification by simulation.
 The building models are input to an image simulator.
-The result is being compared to the gray value images.
+The result is being compared to the grey value images.
 Mismatches serve to flag errors in the measurements.
 The correction of those errors requires a strategy employing the radar image's phenomenology.
-For example, lay-over regions
+For example, lay-over regions can be identified in the interferometric and in the grey value data, and these layover regions can be used to improve the accuracy and robustness of the individual measurements.